laurenschrader/Code-Review-2/README.md

 ## Description

-_This interactive form helps users decide on which programming language to learn.
-The user will answer 5 simple question.
-Based on the answers, this application will give the user a personalized language recommendation._
+_This interactive form helps users decide which programming language to learn, between **Python**, **C++**, **Ruby**, and **C#**._

+_The user will answer 5 simple question.
+Based on these answers, the application will give the user a personalized programming language recommendation._

-_Although some of the questions may **seem** entirely unrelated to programming, this survey will nonetheless provide users with invaluable guidance in selecting their very first programming language._
+_Although some of the questions may **seem** entirely unrelated to programming, this survey will nonetheless provide users with invaluable and sound guidance, in selecting a programming language._

 ## Setup/Installation Requirements

-* _This is a great place_
-* _to list setup instructions_
-* _in a simple_
+To use this application, users have 2 options:

+#### 1. Visit the Live Webpage:

+Simply click [here](https://laurenschrader.github.io/Code-Review-2/), to be redirected to the live survey webpage application.

+#### 2. Run on Your Local Server:

+Run this program on your own local server, by following these steps:

-* _easy-to-understand_
+* **Clone this repository:**
+  1. On this page, click the green "code" button.
+  2. Within the pop-up, copy the HTTPS URL.
+  3. Now, in your terminal, navigate to your desktop.
+  4. Type 'git clone', immediately followed by the URL.
+  5. Type 'cd Code-Review-2', to navigate into the folder.

-* _format_
+  * **Open Project**

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_
+  1. Then, type 'code .' to open the project.
+  2. Once opened, right click inside the index.html file, and select "Open with Live Server".

+  _This will redirect to your browser, where you can use the application._

+  _**Note:** Ensure you have VSCode and a web browser installed, to run this application._

 ## Known Bugs